-A two byte address contained in the storage address register (SAR) addresses main storage.
-A selected local storage register (LSR) provides two bytes to the SAR each machine cycle to serve as the address.
-A parity bit accompanies each byte to provide an 18-bit SAR.
-All bits are not always used.
-(See the description of SAR bits in the section "Interface.")
+Main storage is addressed by a two byte address contained in the SAR.
+Two bytes are provided to the SAR from a selected local storage register (LSR) each machine cycle to serve as the address.
+Each byte is accompanied by a parity bit to provide an 18-bit SAR.